Chethandc2014/swagger-wiki/No-server-Integrations.md

 }
 ```

-Swagger will expect the Api Declarations are provided under the following paths:
+Swagger will expect the Api Declarations to be provided under the following paths:

 `http://{host}/{path}/api-docs/pet`